eugenekolo/0xbu-website-deprecated/README.md

 ```

 Note 1: You must have SSL certs, nginx config, and ghost config properly set up, and in place.
 They are not checked into this repo.
-Note 2: If you have privileges, you should instead clone: https://github.com/eugenekolo/0xbu-website-private

 ## Changing
 Most changes should just be in `content/themes/0xBU-theme`.